KanoYugoro/hubot-rss-poller/README.md

 {
   "feeds": [{
-    "name": "Name of the RSS feed goes here",
-    "url": "URL to the RSS feed",
+    "name": "Name of the RSS feed goes here", "request": { // An object that contains the request parameters.
+Example not all inclusive "uri": "URI to the RSS feed goes here", "headers": {
+	    "Method": "GET"
+	}
+    },
     "room": "room to message out to when an update is found", "pingInterval": "100", // How many seconds to wait before polling for update "alertPrefix": "A prefix to the output message goes here.",